sls1005/FundamentalBrowser/README.md

 ![](screenshots/screenshot4.jpg)

 Using a commend prefixed with `javascript:` in any other situation will cause it to be executed normally, as if loading a URL.
 The execution of such code, even in the console mode, is never handled by this app, but by the framework or system.
-This app only implemented the logic to display the log messages; things like `alert` or `confirm` might not work.
+This app only implemented the logic to display the log messages.

 ### Note